The Survival Guide 2012

 DVDs of the Show

 A crew from the Minneapolis Television Network (MTN) will record a DVD of our performance, most likely on an early Sunday matinee performance.
 This is a four camera production and the final results have been very nice.
 It will be edited for broadcast on Minneapolis cable, and the Company will make DVD copies for anyone who wants one, which will cost an estimated $15.00.
-The DVDs are usually available a couple of months after the production ends, often by the time of the Annual Meeting in the early summer.
+The DVDs are usually available by the autumn following the production.

 Production Evaluation Survey